 A. The wholesale distributor permit shall expire on the last day of its term.

-B. The Board may not reinstate the wholesale distributor permit unless the applicant pays, in addition to the renewal fee, a reinstatement fee set by the Board.
+B. The Board may not reinstate the wholesale distributor permit unless the applicant pays a reinstatement fee set by the Board.

 .10 Required Information and Procedures for Ceasing to Operate.